-Using a ratio for SSD instead of raw means for male and females allowed us to: 1) have a single continuous moderator for sexual selection that tells us when the sexes are equal in size (0), when males are larger than females (positive values), and when females are larger than males (negative values), and 2) to compare SSD across a range of body size measures and scales.
+Using the SSD index rather than the sex difference in raw means allows for: 1) a single continuous moderator that is zero when the sexes are the same size, and positive when males are larger than females; and 2) comparison of SSD across a wide range of absolute size measures.
+Larger values of the SSD index are interpreted as species in which there is increasingly stronger sexual selection on males.